-The return to onsite learning is looming close!
-Many kids have not been wearing their school shoes for more than 3 months!
+There are now only a few more weeks until school resumes again.
+Many kids have not been wearing their school shoes for more than 2 months!
 One of the many things that parents are worried about now is whether their kid’s school shoes still fit them or not.
-It’s been challenging to say the least with shops not being opened!
 So we ask, is it safe for kids to wear shoes that don’t fit them?

 We need to look after growing bodies and make sure that we are preventing foot pain the best we can.
 Tight and narrow shoes are often the source of ingrown toenails and foot numbness, here are some simple tips for you to check if your child’s shoes are still the right fit: